Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose.
 Bahrain offers three main eVisa categories: Tourist eVisa for leisure and sightseeing, Family eVisa for visiting close family members who live in Bahrain, and Business eVisa for attending meetings, conferences, or business-related events.
-Visa duration typically ranges from 14 to 90 days depending on the visa type and nationality.
+Visa duration typically ranges from 14 days to 1 year depending on the visa type and nationality.
 Work permits require employer sponsorship through the Labour Market Regulatory Authority.
 You can determine your eligibility through the eVisa platform provided by the Nationality, Passport and Residence Affairs.

 Step 2: Document Preparation and Verification